 Introduction to batch mode

 Who possibly needs this kind of functionality?
 In fact, our users often ask the technical support team how they import lots of email files into different PST files more or less automatically.
-A typical task is a number of mailboxes belonging to multiple users that must be converted to PST files then and imported to Outlook.
+A typical task is a number of mailboxes belonging to multiple users that must be converted to PST files and imported to Outlook.
 Without batch mode conversion, the problem had only one solution: pick one user account and create a PST file manually, then go to the next one.

 Surely, going through hundreds of mailboxes one by one manually is one hell of a disaster.
 Even with convenient software like ours this task may easily take hours.
 The worst thing is that you can’t leave the process just running – you still have to control it and manually pick the next mailbox for conversion and specify the target PST file as well.